axelitus/php-flugit/README.md

 # PHPIt

-PHPIt is a package that let's you use Git through OOP code in PHP.
+PHPIt is a PHP package for using Git through a fluent interface.